 Your hair needs some TLC especially when it comes to shower time.
-It's normal to see some strands of hair on your towel everyday, around 30 to 40 is still ok.
+It's normal to see some strands of hair on your towel every day, around 30 to 40 is still ok.
 However, what you would want to avoid is to have too much breakage.
-Please don't rub and tug at your hair like a madman when you towel dry it.
+Please don't rub and tug at your hair like a madman when your towel dries it.
 When you shampoo your hair, don't use just any hairbrush.
-There arebrushes made specifically for wet hair and it would be good to invest on one.
-If you’re using a regular brush, at least wait until hair is damp or opt to use a wide toothed hair comb.
+There are brushes made specifically for wet hair and it would be good to invest in one.
+If you’re using a regular brush, at least wait until hair is damp or opt to use a wide-toothed hair comb.
 This will be less aggressive on your hair and any knots present.

 Another way to beat the heat altogether is air drying.
 You may opt to shower in the evening or wake up earlier so that you can have time to let it air dry naturally.

 Not all fat is bad.
 Some can even be helpful to growing healthier hair.
 We often attach a negative connotation or reaction whenever the word “fat” is said in the kitchen.
 However, the truth is that there are good and bad fats.

 Bad fat would be eating fatty food like bacon, fried dishes, and lots of butter.
 Good fat can come from nuts and fish like salmon.
 So, eat more of these good fats.
 Fish oil, for one, is a great source of good fat.
 What makes fish oil very healthy for you is the abundance of omega-3 fatty acids which is amazing for promoting hair growth.
 It is also great for preventing a dry and flaky scalp.
 It has many other health benefits like helping to prevent heart diseases, keeping your joints healthy, and improving one’s vision.